thirulabs/chat-app/README.md

 ## Chat App
 Sample chat application used in evaluating performance of commonly used microservice communication frameworks

-### Following communication frameworks are compared in this app
+### Performance of following communication frameworks are compared
 * gRPC
 * RSocket
 * Apache Dubbo